 2.6.2 Small and Medium Enterprises Related Factors

-These are the pre- requirements, SMEs face when securing loans from Letshego bank, character ,since there is no quantify measure of character, loan officers will decide subjectively if the SMEs are sufficient to be trusted to pay the loan by checking their past payment records, educational background and experience in business.Capital, thebank will also consider how much SMEs have invested in theirbusiness, as they are releasing loan to boost theirbusiness and not for startup, they will also consider the business cash flows for measuring the possibility of the business to generate enough cash for paying the loan.
+These are the pre- requirements, SMEs face when securing loans from Letshego bank, character ,since there is no quantify measure of character, loan officers will decide subjectively if the SMEs are sufficient to be trusted to pay the loan by checking their past payment records, educational background and experience in business.
+Capital, the bank will also consider how much SMEs have invested in their business, as they are releasing loan to boost their business and not for startup, they will also consider the business cash flows for measuring the possibility of the business to generate enough cash for paying the loan.
 Collateral, the bank officers will ensure the business have other source of paying the loan in case the business earning is not sufficiently or fail to pay the loan, the bank will also consider how the current economic condition affect the business sales etc.

 2.6.3 Bank Related Factors

-These are Letshego bank’s lendingpolicy, regulation, procedures and conditions that affect SMEs access to bank loans,and they include payment of charges associated with loan application, bureaucracy in loan application process, interest rate charges etc.
+These are Letshego bank’s lending policy, regulation, procedures and conditions that affect SMEs access to bank loans, and they include payment of charges associated with loan application, bureaucracy in loan application process, interest rate charges etc.

 2.6.4 Loan